-Miss Walker was selected as an LSAMP Mentee in 2017.
-Currently, she is seeking a degree in Chemistry with a concentration in Biochemistry with a Biology Minor.
-Miss Walker does research as a LSAMP scholar, working with polymer synthesis and instrumentation in Dr. Cori Jenkins laboratory.
-Apart from LSAMP, Ms. Walker is a member of the Ball State University Chapter of the National Society of Leadership and Scholars (NSLS).
+Miss Walker was selected as an LSAMP Scholar in 2017.
+Currently, she is seeking a BS in Chemistry with a concentration in Biochemistry with a Biology Minor.
+She works in Dr. Cori Jenkins' lab with polymer synthesis and instrumentation.
+Ms. Walker is a member of the National Society of Leadership and Scholars (NSLS).
 As an active member of this society she participates in community outreach within the Muncie community.
-Miss Walker also participates in the Ball State University PhD Pathways program, with the goals of preparing undergraduates for graduate school and making it possible for them to attain a doctoral degree.
-Upon graduating, Miss Walker hopes to further her education in a graduate program center around genetic studies or cancer research; with the goal of obtaining a doctoral degree in either field.
+Miss Walker also participates in the PhD Pathways program, with the goals of preparing undergraduates for graduate school and making it possible for them to attain a doctoral degree.
+After graduation, she hopes to further her education in a graduate program center around genetic studies or cancer research; with the goal of obtaining a doctoral degree in either field.

-Computer Science, 2018
+BS Computer Science, 2018

 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.
-IN LSAMP is supported by NSF Award Number: HRD-1618408, 2016-2021
+IN LSAMP is supported by NSF Award Number: HRD-1618408, 2016-2022

 Cooper Physical Science 409J